Cypress Ranch High School: History

-On March 29, 2012, Cypress Ranch High School released a lip dub video on YouTube called "Who Do U Think U R." for their anti-bullying campaign and for competing in the Great American No Bull Challenge video contest.
+On March 29, 2012, Cypress Ranch High School released a lip dub video on YouTube called "Who Do U Think U R." for their anti-bullying campaign and to compete in the Great American No Bull Challenge video contest.
 According to the video's YouTube page, the entire project was created by Cypress Ranch students.
 More than 1,000 students participated in the project.
 The video was parodied in the Comedy Central animated series, South Park, in the 2012 episode, Butterballs.

 Demographics

 The demographic breakdown of the students enrolled for 2021-22 was: